Fort Abercrombie |

 (1942 - 1946), Sand Point, Popof Island

 A two-gun 6-inch naval gun battery still remains at the old Navy base runway.
-The HECP still exists.
+The HECP bunker still exists.

 (info courtesy of Colt Denfeld of the Coast Defense Study Group)